Closing date to apply for full year deferral

 Once agreed that a child can be educated outside of their normal year group the assumption will be that this will continue unless there are sound educational reasons to do otherwise.
 This applies to later transfers between primary schools and to secondary transition.

-Children who proceed through primary and then secondary school or academy a year behind their usual age range (year group) will reach statutory school leaving age on the last Friday in the June after a 16th birthday.
+Parents must be aware that children who proceed through primary and then secondary school or academy a year behind their usual age range (year group) will reach statutory school leaving age on the last Friday in the June after a 16th birthday.
 They could therefore leave secondary school at the end of Year 10 without completing Year 11 or taking any GCSE examinations.

 Challenging decisions